 Disgraced preacher, child sex abuser Tony Alamo dies

-Tony Alamo, a one-time street preacher whose apocalyptic ministry grew into a multimillion-dollar network of businesses and property before he was convicted in Arkansas of sexually abusing young girls he considered his wives, has died in prison.
-He was 82.
-Once known for designing elaborately decorated jackets for celebrities including Michael Jackson and Elvis Presley, Alamo died on Tuesday at a federal prison hospital in Butner, North Carolina, according to the U.S. Bureau of Prisons.
+In this July 23, 2009, file photo, Tony Alamo, left, is escorted to a waiting police car outside the federal courthouse in Texarkana, Ark.
+Alamo, a one-time street preacher whose apocalyptic ministry grew into a multimillion-dollar network of businesses and property before he was convicted in Arkansas of sexually abusing girls he considered his wives, died in prison Tuesday, May 2, 2017.

 Add your comments below